 Cole Gardens is proud to present a series of learning opportunities.
 The series will take place at our greenhouse on Saturdays beginning February 22 through April 4th.
 Each Saturday at 2 pm a new learning opportunity is presented and is designed to offer knowledge and know-how in areas pertaining to the outside.
 The topics are endless – simple sustainability, spring planting, gardening, observations on trails.
 All of these opportunities are free to the public.
-A donation from $1 to $10 is requested.
+Donations are requested.
 ALL proceeds will be donated to the non-profits offering their time and efforts providing knowledge and know-how.

 Please call to reserve your seat (603.229.0655) or email (email@example.com).
 Space is limited.

 Schedule (Details to Follow)

 Growing Backyard Fruit – Fundamental Knowledge for Success!